Helsinki-NLP/synOpusIndex/README.md

-## Sentence Link DB `sqlite/xx-yy.db`
+## Sentence Link DB `linkdb/xxx-yyy.db`

 In order to search and browse through the bitexts in OPUS, there are also the following tables extracted from the databases described above.
 Those tables map internal sentence IDs to sentence alignments to avoid expensive joins over the sentence index table.
-There are three tables in this database:
+There are four main tables in this database:

 * `links`: Similar to the `links` table in the master alignment database but with additional fields `srcSentIDs` and `trgSentIDs` that provide the internal sentence IDs of aligned sentences corresponding to the `rowid` of the sentence table for each language. `linkID` corresponds to `rowid` in the master alignment file
 * `linkedsource`: A table that maps internal sentence IDs of the source language (rowid's in the corresponding sentence DB) to sentence alignment IDs (`linkID` corresponding to `rowid` in the `links` table of the master alignment database)